 TL;DR: What is Bob’s Buddy?
-Bob’s Buddy is a new feature of the Hearthstone Deck Tracker that helps players better understand how likely they are to win, lose or tie each combat round in Battlegrounds and their relative strength to other players in the lobby.
+Bob’s Buddy is included with Hearthstone Deck Tracker (Download Now) that helps players better understand how likely they are to win, lose or tie each combat round in Battlegrounds and their relative strength to other players in the lobby.

 The outcome of a combat round in Battlegrounds can swing heavily based on just a few attacks.
 What seemed like an easy victory could turn into a crushing loss off of a single errant ping from a Soul Juggler.
 Parsing through this randomness to analyze your actual chances and understand your true strength relative to your opponent is no easy feat.
 That’s where Bob’s Buddy comes in.

 Bob’s Buddy takes your and your opponent’s board and simulates upwards of 10,000 combats until we are able to accurately predict it.
 We then take those results and show how likely you are to win, lose or tie in that combat, as well as how likely you are to have lethal or be eliminated by your opponent.
 This all usually happens in the blink of an eye.

 Take the following board as an example: